Does Dermablend makeup cover scars as well as it claims?

 We wanted to improve on the traditional, heavy and waxy concealers for our customers with discoloration to cover.
 We developed Behind the Scenes based on a break-through formulation used in Hollywood Special effects to cover tattoos.
 It is very pigmented, super lightweight and dries fast- Goodbye cakey makeup!
 It’s waterproof, smudge-proof and lasts all day.
 Give it a try- you deserve the latest innovation in makeup.

 If you aspire to have perfect – or nearly perfect – skin, it can be tough to ignore facial flaws like scars and acne scars that often cause self-esteem issues.
-Keeping raised scars under cover with Dermablend concealer or foundation products may give you the confidence boost you crave but you might want to research the newer formulations available.
-As so many users have said, the full-coverage of Dermablend Cover Crème and Quick-Fix Concealer does work and lasts up to 16 hours.
+Keeping raised or discolored scars under cover is easier now than it has ever been with Behind the Scenes Concealer surpassing the performance of older formulas like Dermablend.
 On the other hand, if you have indented scars, make sure to check out Dermaflage Topical Filler for equally long-lasting, complete camouflage that looks like real skin.
 The stunning before-and-after pics here say it all!